 Why Laser Skin Care Treatments?

-- Reverse Sun Damage: It is great to spend time outside but the sun can wreak havoc on our skin.
-One of the most common reasons for laser treatment is to reverse the damage done to our skin by the sun.
+- It is great to spend time outside but the sun can wreak havoc on our skin.
+One of the most common reasons for laser treatment is to treat the damage done to our skin by the sun.
 Over exposure can change the texture of one’s skin as well as effect pigmentation.
 Laser surgery can help restore a healthy glow to your skin.

 - Smooth Blemishes: Many people suffer from skin blemishes.
 They can be a source of embarrassment.
 Laser treatment can help remove blemishes, clear up skin, and boost a person’s self-esteem.

 During your evaluation, your “skin type” will be taken into account to determine if you are a good candidate for laser resurfacing.
 Other treatments may be recommended for patients with olive, suntanned, dark sin, or taking certain acne medications.
 You must make a commitment to avoiding sun exposure for several weeks before and after your treatment.
 Your “downtime” will depend on the type of treatment, and may vary from one to five days.
 We will recommend a customized skin care regimen prior to certain procedures.
 Often, more than one procedure may be necessary to achieve your desired result.